Brazil's Silva, a lifelong environmentalist, courts big agriculture

 But to win the October election and form the political alliances needed to steer Brazil out of its economic rut, the center-left Silva needs agribusiness leaders and their influential friends in Congress on her side.

 So far, the strategy appears to be working.
-Though not everyone in the farm belt is rallying around Silva, several big names in agribusiness have spoken out in her favour.
+Though not everyone in the farm belt is rallying around Silva, several big names in agribusiness have spoken out in her favor.

 Polls show her gaining support in the farm belt, giving her a good chance of beating Rousseff in a runoff between the two.